mariomarroquim/rails_application_service/README.md

 The `ApplicationService::Base` class provides a standard interface for calling service objects.
 It defines a class method `call` that initializes a new instance of the service object and invokes its `call` instance method.
 The `call` method can accept any number of arguments, which are passed to the initializer of the service object.
 You can define attributes and validations just like in Active Record, using the same syntax and conventions.

 ### Example of a basic service:

-Create an `app/services` subdirectory into the Rails application's one with your service by running:
 ```ruby
 class MyService < ApplicationService::Base
   def call